-- 1. Double-spaced (charts may be single-spaced) - 2. $8\frac{1}{2} \times 11$ inch pages - 3.
+- 1. Double-spaced (charts may be single-spaced) - 2. $8\frac{1}{2}$ x 11 inch pages - 3.
 One-inch margins - 4.
 Arial font, type no smaller than 11 point, except for footnotes, which may be 9 point - 5.
 Page numbers - 6.
-No more than 15 pages for the Proposal Narrative - 7.
+No more than 20 pages for the Proposal Narrative.
+Narrative (Note: Applicants that elect to address OVW Priority Area 2 may include up to two additional pages for the Proposal Narrative.) - 7.
 Documents in the following formats: Microsoft Word (.doc), PDF files (.pdf), or Text Documents (.txt) - 8.
 Headings and sub-headings that correspond to the sections identified in this section of the solicitation